 Overview

 To defend health care, financial services, and other companies under government investigation, attorney Melissa Jampol uses strategic insights gained from her many years as a federal and New York state prosecutor.
-A fierce, trial-proven advocate, Melissa prepares clients for complex civil and criminal investigations in a shifting regulatory environment.
+A fierce, trial-proven advocate, Melissa prepares clients for complex civil and criminal investigations and litigation in a shifting regulatory environment.

-Melissa’s prior immersion in the prosecutorial mindset helps clients anticipate and resolve investigations inquiries, litigation, and charges.
+Melissa’s prior immersion in the prosecutorial mindset helps clients anticipate and resolve investigations, inquiries, litigation, and charges.
 To keep clients out of authorities’ crosshairs, Melissa advises proactively on self-remediation and enhanced compliance protocols and assists clients with managing risk in mergers and acquisitions.
 Her clients appreciate her empathy and clear communication with judges, juries, experts, corporate leaders, government regulators, and others.
-Clients also value her ability to resolve tough allegations—health care fraud, False Claims Act (including qui tam litigation), financial crimes, and criminal antitrust, among other claims—with decisions of nonintervention, declination of charges, reduced penalties, and no criminal referral.
+Clients also value her ability to resolve tough allegations—health care fraud, False Claims Act (FCA) (including qui tam litigation), financial crimes, and criminal antitrust, among other claims—with decisions of nonintervention, declination of charges, reduced penalties, and no criminal referral.
 Melissa understands the reputational risk that accompanies even the hint that an individual or a company is under government investigation.

 Read less